 Second, use this time to strategize.
 Automotive manufacturing companies with an interest in Mexico and other countries need to set up what I call “war rooms.”

 Gather your top passBy war rooms, I mean game theory, really.
 If you were chairman of the Joint Chiefs of Staff, wouldn’t you huddle with your generals and walk through every battle scenario before it happens and not wait until a first strike?
 So gather your top leaders and most trusted advisers in a room.
 Work through different scenarios together, and see how quickly your teams can act.
 Don't lie around in reactive mode and then try to figure things out afterward.

 For example, review and understand your reliance on foreign-made parts or materials.
 How will possible tariffs affect you?
 How will you be impacted if your Mexican operations return to the U.S.?
 How would a border-adjustment tax affect your financial position?

-Or perhaps this would be a good time to expand your production apoad rather than export, given the strong U.S. dollar and low interest rates?
+Or perhaps this would be a good time to expand your production abroad rather than export, given the strong U.S. dollar and low interest rates?
 What’s the impact elsewhere of these various possibilities?
 Is this a good time to expand operations in Asia?
 If so, where?

 Don't wait and see